HawDevelopment/Ro-Lib/docs/Api.md

 `Factory.create(type: string | number, ...any)`

-Creates a new class from callback with given name or enum index.
+Creates a new class, using the specified function.

 ``` lua
 local lib = require(path.to.lib)